-These tenants were first described in 1997 in Ke Kumu Honua Mauli Ola, the guiding philosophy from which the original Nā Honua Mauli Ola was developed.
-Ke Kumu Honua Mauli Ola is a Native Hawaiian educational philosophy statement that speaks of the mauli, or the cultural heart and spirit of a people, and the fostering of one's mauli through three piko connections within various honua, or defined environments.
-Through this philosophy, readers may access and better understand traditional Hawaiian understandings and teachings that have been passed down through time - i o kikilo mai.
-Ke Kumu Honua Mauli Ola was written entirely in Hawaiian by a volunteer working group and published in five languages-Hawaiian, English, Japanese, Spanish and French.
-It described the following essential concepts, which are necessary for understanding the Nā Honua Mauli Ola framework:
+The Kumu Honua Mauli Ola is a Native Hawaiian educational philosophy statement that speaks of the mauli, the cultural heart and spirit of a people.
+It fosters one's mauli through three piko connections within various honua or defined environments.
+Through this philosophy, readers may access and better understand traditional Hawaiian understandings and teachings that have been passed down through time -i o kikilo mai.

+Authored by a collaborative group of Native speakers and Hawaiian speaking educators in 1998, Ke Kumu Honua Mauli Ola was written entirely in Hawaiian and is available in five languages-Hawaiian, English, Japanese, Spanish French.
+A summary of the essential concepts of the Kumu Honua Mauli Ola philosophy is provided to enhance a deeper understanding of Nā Honua Mauli Ola framework ('Aha Pūnana Leo, Inc and Ka Haka 'Ula O Ke'elikōlani, 2009):